nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 Loading this file into gnuplot yields a file ``802.15.4-psr-distance.eps``, which can be converted to pdf or other formats.
 The following image shows the output of multiple runs using different Rx sensitivity values.
-A higher Rx sensitivity (lower dBm) results in a increased communication distance but also makes the radio suceptible to more interference from surronding devices.
+A higher Rx sensitivity (lower dBm) results in a increased communication distance but also makes the radio susceptible to more interference from surrounding devices.

 .. _fig-802-15-4-psr-distance: